NuGet/docs.microsoft.com-nuget/docs/Create-Packages/project-json-Impact.md

 ---

-# Impact of project.json when Creating Packages
+# Impact of project.json when creating packages

 The project.json system used in NuGet 3.x affects package authors in several ways as described in the following sections.